How Many Countries are in Africa?

 There are 16 landlocked countries in Africa, meaning they cannot access the sea or ocean.

-South Africa is often considered the economic powerhouse of Africa, with the continent’s second-largest economy after Nigeria.
+Many consider South Africa the economic powerhouse of Africa, boasting the continent’s second-largest economy after Nigeria.

 If we can help you with any questions, please feel free to contact us